-As the penetration of Distributed Generation (DG) in Electric Power System (EPS) increases, so the reliability and economic benefits.
+S THE penetration of distributed generation (DG) in electric power systems (EPS) increases, so do the reliability and economic benefits.
 Utility regulators have been a driving force toward accelerating the implementation of DG [1].
 The DG interconnection requirements began with the IEEE Standard 929 in 1988 [2].
-Uniform mandatory interconnection requirements at the point of common coupling (PCC) were developed in 2003 for all types of DG in the IEEE Standard 1547 [3].
-Due to the large variations in distribution system configurations and situations where DG may be connected, a series of standards were developed as the guide on impact studies for DG interconnection [4], [5].
-The recommendations for DG interconnection with secondary networks are given in the IEEE Std.
-1547.7 [4].
-Penetration is a percentage/dynamic measure of the amount of power delivered/generated by interconnected DG compared with the total generation resources on a power system for a specific time of loading [1].
-Penetration is not a static measure as small percentage of DG penetration during peak load could be a high level of penetration under light load conditions.
-Different types of DG have the potential to substantially affect system performance.
-For instance, conventional type synchronous generators can have a greater effect on customer voltage than inverter-based DG or induction generators.
-However, regulation, cost, and reliability impose limitations on synchronous DG deployments in distribution systems as the shortcircuit capacity of the installed breakers may be exceeded.
+Uniform mandatory interconnection requirements at the point of common coupling (PCC) were developed in 2003 for all types of DGs in IEEE Standard 1547 [3].
+Due to the large variations in distribution system configurations and situations where DG may be connected, a series of standards was developed as the guide on impact studies for DG interconnection [4], [5].
+The recommendations for DG interconnection with secondary networks are given in IEEE Standard 1547.7 [4].